Chase-Garrett/js-box/README.md

 ## Usage

-This application is currently deployed at: https://tinyurl.com/2p9xawvp
+This application is not currently deployed.

 In order to use this application you can click in the window and simply start typing.
 The JavaScript syntax highlighting will occur automatically.